Jobsite Issue Tracker for Builders Who Don’t Want Missed Details

 Why don’t spreadsheets work for tracking construction issues?

 Spreadsheets are slow to update in the field, difficult to use on phones, and don’t handle photos well.
-As a result, they often fall out of date and fail to reflect the real status of jobsite issues.
+As a result, they quickly fall out of date and fail to reflect the real status of jobsite issues.

 How do builders share jobsite issues with subcontractors?